Michigan Technological University: History

 Michigan Tech was founded in 1885 as the Michigan Mining School.
 After much agitation by Jay Abel Hubbell, the state legislature established the school to train mining engineers.
 Hubbell donated land for the school's first buildings.

 The school started with four faculty members and twenty-three students.
 It was housed in the Houghton Fire Hall from 1886 through 1889.

 MTU's first president was Marshman E. Wadsworth (1887–1898).
 Enrollment grew to such a point that its name no longer reflected its purpose.
 The name was then changed to the Michigan College of Mines in 1897.
 This name lasted through World War I until 1925, but by this time the school had begun offering a wider variety of degrees and once again decided to change its name to the Michigan College of Mining and Technology in 1927.

 Fred W. McNair (1899–1924) was the college's second president.
 By 1931, enrollment had reached nearly 600.
-Over the next few years, due to the Great Depression, money was scarce, causing department heads and even the president of the university, William O. Hotchkiss, to take pay cuts.

 Under President Grover C. Dillman (1935–1956), the school underwent many notable changes, including the construction of the Memorial Union Building, the purchasing of an ice rink and a golf course as well as the procurement of the village of Alberta, Michigan.

 In 1956, J. Robert Van Pelt became the new president of the university.
 He restarted many PhD programs and created a focus on research.
 This included the school's first analog computation class in 1956–57.

 In 1964, one of the final years of his presidency, the school changed from a college to a university, changing its name a final time to Michigan Technological University.
 The change from the Michigan College of Mining and Technology was necessary for two reasons, according to Van Pelt.
 First, the college had expanded too greatly and the current name was no longer an accurate title.
 Also, including "mining" in the name of the college was misleading.
 The name "Michigan Technological University" was chosen in order to retain the nickname "Michigan Tech" that had already been in use since 1927.
 Along with its new name, the school also gained new constitutional status in 1964.
 This gave responsibility for control of the university to its Board of Control rather than the state legislature.

 The university has historically been focused on engineering, and as of November 2022, 57% of students are enrolled in the College of Engineering.
 Michigan Tech offers a broad range of programs beyond engineering, with 149 undergraduate programs and 103 graduate programs offered.